metabrainz/listenbrainz-server/docs/maintainers/dumps.rst

 Manually triggering dumps
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Once you have debugged and fixed the issue, you'll probably want to trigger new dumps manually.
+If you want to re-run a dump after it fails, or manually trigger a dump then you can run the dump script manually.
 A few things need to be kept in mind while doing this, the python command invoked to do the dump accepts a id to number the dump.
 If no id specified, the script will look in the database for the last id, add 1 to it and use it for the dump.